Introduction to soils

 Physical and chemical properties

 Soil physical properties include texture, structure, and density, which affect water infiltration, root growth, and soil stability.
-The soil texture triangle, as detailed in "The Nature and Properties of Soils" (Brady and Weil, 2016), helps in understanding the relative proportions of sand, silt, and clay in soil and how this informs a soil's biogeochemical characteristics.
-Chemical properties, including pH, cation exchange capacity, and mineral content, determine soil fertility and its ability to support plant growth.
+The soil texture triangle, as detailed in "The Nature and Properties of Soils" (Brady and Weil, 2016), helps in understanding the relative proportions of size particles (sand, silt, and clay), which in turn can affect the pore spaces in soil, the flow of air and water and ultimately biogeochemical characteristics.
+Chemical properties include pH, cation exchange capacity, nutrient and mineral content.
+These determine soil fertility and its ability to support plant growth.
 "Soil Chemistry" by Daniel G. Strawn, et al. (2022), offers an in-depth look at these chemical interactions and their implications for soil management.

 Biological properties